Peking Duck: A Royal Dish Journey

 Imperial Origins

 The first recipe for roast duck appeared in texts from the Yuan Dynasty (1271-1368), but Peking Duck as we know it was perfected during the Ming Dynasty.
 It became a favorite of emperors and the aristocracy, prepared by the most skilled chefs in the palace kitchens.
+When the capital moved from Nanjing to Beijing, the dish followed — and Quanjude, Beijing's most famous duck restaurant, has been serving it continuously since 1864.

 The Perfect Preparation